MicrosoftDocs/quantum-docs/articles/includes/pricing-qc.md

 ## Rigetti

-[Rigetti](https://rigetti.com) charges for job execution time on their quantum processors, Aspen-11 of 40 qubits and Aspen-M-2 of 80 qubits.
+[Rigetti](https://rigetti.com) charges for job execution time on their quantum processors, the 80-qubit Aspen-M-2.
 There is no added charge per job, per shot, or per gate.
 The [Quantum Virtual Machine (QVM)](https://pyquil-docs.rigetti.com/en/1.9/qvm.html) simulator is free for all users.

 To learn more about Riggeti, visit the [Rigetti provider page](xref:microsoft.quantum.providers.rigetti).